 You’re a writer, too?
 Hooray!
 I always love meeting other writers.

 1.)
 Keep writing.
 While my first manuscript was circulating at various houses, I wrote two more novels in that genre, then an historical novel, and then a mom-lit.
 It was my fifth completed manuscript that was the first to sell.
-That doesn’t mean I’ve given up on my original “baby” – but editors often look for writers with more than one book in them.
+I didn’t give up on my original “baby” – but editors often look for writers with more than one book in them.

 2.)
 Keep learning.
 Join local writers’ groups, critique groups, guilds, on-line loops, etc. You’ll hear which editors are looking for your genre.
 You’ll find people to swap honest feedback, share chocolate as the rejections letters arrive, and remind you why you’re putting yourself through this.